BMW X5 xDrive45e hybrid SUV review

-"A 50-mile electric range makes the BMW X5 xDrive45e an impressive plug-in hybrid"
+"An electric range of up to 54 miles makes the BMW X5 xDrive45e an impressive plug-in hybrid"

 - 50-mile electric range

 - Interior quality

 While the previous BMW X5 plug-in hybrid was a niche choice, the German manufacturer is hoping the all-new xDrive45e will form a key part of the X5 range, accounting for a good proportion of sales.
 A price of around £60,000 helps - that's not much more than a six-cylinder diesel model - but it's the low running costs that will help cement the deal for business and private buyers alike.

 Using a large capacity 24kWh battery pack, BMW claims the xDrive45e can manage around 50-54 miles on a single charge, a range that is sufficient enough to tackle the average commute.
 Not only that, but in hybrid mode its computer will intelligently work out how best to juggle its petrol and electric motors for your route, using navigation data to assess the sort of roads you'll be driving on.

 The switch between electric and petrol is so smooth as to be virtually unnoticeable, and the combined maximum power of the electric motor and six-cylinder petrol is a considerable 389bhp, resulting in 0-62mph in 5.6 seconds.
 That's not bad for a 2.5-tonne SUV that claims to be capable of up to 235mpg with 27-32g/km of CO2 emissions.

 Business drivers will also appreciate its much lower Benefit-in-Kind (BiK) rating, which is in single digits.
 This makes the xDrive45e a far more attractive proposition as a company-car over the diesel or petrol versions of the X5, which sit in the upper echelons of the BiK bands.